wistia/style-guide/css-sass.md

 a space or a newline, including within `rgb()`, `rgba()`, `hsl()` and `hsla()`.
 Newlines should be used for lengthier multi-part values such as those for shorthand properties like `box-shadow` and `text-shadow`.
-Each subsequent value after the first should then be on a new line, indented to the same level as the selector and then spaced over to left-align with the previous value.
+Each subsequent value after the first should then be on a new line, indented once from the property name.

 ```css
 /* Not recommended */